Sign in

 Dec.
 16, 2024

-Here are 5 things a patient should ask about a hospital's surgical instrument program, but don't:
+Here are 5 essential inquiries that patients should make about a hospital's surgical instrument program, but often do not:

-1) Are the Sterile Processing technicians in this hospital nationally certified?
+1) Are the Sterile Processing technicians employed at this hospital nationally certified?

-2) Is there a robust preventative maintenance and repair program in place for their surgical instruments?
+2) Is there a comprehensive preventative maintenance and repair program for their surgical instruments?

-3) Does this hospital have the proper tools and instrument models to allow for adequate inspection during reprocessing?
+3) Does this hospital have adequate inspection tools and instrument models for proper reprocessing?

-5) Are surgical implant vendor representatives compliant with hospital policies?
+5) Do surgical implant vendor representatives comply with hospital policies?

 ------

-Even though the quality of a hospital's surgical instrument program is a critical indicator for safe and efficient surgeries, patients do not currently have any means by which to research, compare, and advocate for higher standards regarding CS/SPD departments.
-The sooner this changes, the better for patient safety.
-Until then, patients should feel empowered to ask these questions of their healthcare providers and expect the right answers.
+While the quality of a hospital’s surgical instrument program serves as a vital indicator of the safety and efficiency of surgeries, patients currently have no means to research, compare, and advocate for improved standards related to CS/SPD departments.
+It’s imperative that this changes for better patient safety.
+Until then, patients ought to feel empowered to pose these questions to their healthcare providers and expect the correct answers.

 READ ABOUT LAPAROSCOPIC EQUIPMENT AND INSTRUMENTS